 Boat designer and constructor, ocean sailor, the owner and manager of the Fa Hajó Ltd.

-He sailed around the world three times, including two successfully completed solo around the world races.
+He sailed around the world five times, including three successfully completed solo around the world races.

-He crossed the so feared Cape Horn three times.
+He crossed the so feared Cape Horn five times.

 Results with his own, self- designed and self- constructed 60- foot race sailing boats:

 1990-91 B.O.C.
 Challenge – rank 11, Special Award “Spirit of B.O.C.
 Challenge”

 1992-93 Vendée Globe – rank 5, the first non-french who performed the “Everest” of the sailing world.

 Sport Past – History – Former Results: